beatriznegreiros/thesis-tex-template/README.md

 ### Attention!
 - By using this template one is not exempted of checking for mistakes or adapting for other preferences.
 - The owner of this repository does not hold legal responsability for its implementation.
 However, improvements and constructive feedback is more than welcomed. :)
-- Check the license for more informations.
+- Check the license for more information.

 ### Usage
 - For Overleaf: Download this Github repo as zip file and upload the whole folder as a new project in Overleaf